 Booking multiple rooms on Perpetual Offers (in one booking-flow) will not be part of the MVP.
 DMP will force user to go through the booking flow again to add another room.

 Perpetual Offers will always represent the best rate available to the customer.

+Multi-property pricing API will only be use for 7-days at a time.

 Architecture & Design